woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v2/_product-variations.md

 }
 ```

-## Retrieve a product ##
+## Retrieve a product variation ##

-This API lets you retrieve and view a specific product by ID.
+This API lets you retrieve and view a specific product variation by ID.

 ### HTTP request ###